Skip to main content

 Reinstall the app if crashes persist

-Uninstall BP Pulse, restart your phone, then reinstall from the Play Store.
+Uninstall BP Pulse, restart your phone, then reinstall from your phone's app store.
 You will need to log in again, so make sure you know your BP Pulse account email.

 Charger shows 'Out of Service' with no visible damage